 Western & Central Bhutan

-Drukair Summer airfare promotion of up to 25% discount for travelling from July to September.
-Terms and Conditions apply.
+Drukair Summer airfare promotion of up to 25% discount for travelling from July to September, 2017.
+SAVE an additional SGD $150 per person when you book a 10-day Bhutan tour in the month of August 2017.
+Terms & Conditions Apply.

 Paro • Thimphu • Punakha • Trongsa • Bumthang • Ura